Low levels of Potassium in the blood.

 Potassium is a mineral (electrolyte) in the body.
-Nearly 98% of potassium is found inside cells.
-Small changes in the level of potassium that is present outside the cells can have serious effects on the heart, nerves and muscles.
+Nearly 98% of Potassium is found inside cells.
+Small changes in the potassium level present outside the cells can severely affect the heart, nerves, and muscles.

-Potassium is important to maintain various bodily functions:
+Potassium is essential to maintain various bodily functions:

-- The heart muscle needs potassium to properly beat and regulate blood pressure.
+- The heart muscle needs Potassium to beat and regulate blood pressure properly.

-- When potassium levels are low (hypokalemia), the organism enters a state of weakness as cellular processes deteriorate.
+- When potassium levels are low (hypokalemia), the organism becomes weak as cellular processes deteriorate.

-- The normal potassium level is 3.5-5.0 mEq / L (mEq / L represents milliequivalents per liter of blood and this is a unit of measurement used to assess the level).
-Low potassium is defined as a potassium level below 3.5 mEq / L.
+- The average potassium level is 3.5-5.0 mEq / L (mEq / L represents milliequivalents per liter of blood, a unit of measurement used to assess the story).
+Low Potassium is defined as a potassium level below 3.5 mEq / L.